foundriesio/docs/source/tutorial/basic-system.rst

    :align: center
    :figwidth: 5in

-The system contains Zephyr-based IoT devices, an IoT gateway, and a web application, Leshan, that is used as the LWM2M server.
-With Leshan you can issue commands, query data and perform firmware over the air (FOTA) updates on the IoT device(s).
+The system contains Zephyr-based IoT devices, a Linux-based IoT gateway, and a web application, Leshan, that is used as the LWM2M server.
+With Leshan, you can issue commands, query data, and perform firmware over the air (FOTA) updates on the IoT device(s).

 Using the demonstration system described here, you can: